PeterHolderrieth/Steerable_CNPs/README.md

 ## Model

 Equivariant Conditional Neural Processes are an extension of Conditional Neural Processes.
 The image above depicts example predictions of the EquivCNP in the case of vector fields.
-Inputs are the red arrows and the model extract the whole vector field.]
+Inputs are the red arrows and the model extracts the whole vector field.

-The model consists of an encoder called **EquivDeepSet** and a decoder which is an equivariant neural network.
+The model consists of an encoder called **EquivDeepSet** and a decoder which is an equivariant neural network of the form outlined in CITE.

 ## Links

-- We made use the library provided for any group-related objects
+- We made use the library [E(2)-Steerable CNNs](https://github.com/QUVA-Lab/e2cnn)
+provided for any group-related objects
 - We used PyTorch as a library for automatic differentation.

 ## How to use this repository